clausspindl/yolkgrouporders/REALTIME_SETUP.md

 1. Go to your Supabase dashboard
 2. Navigate to the SQL Editor
 3. Copy and paste the contents of `supabase-schema.sql`
-4. Run the SQL commands
+4. Run the SQL commands (this will create the tables and enable real-time)

 ### 4. Enable Real-time